A hard sell? Saudi crown prince goes West to woo allies

 The crown prince is also likely to reiterate to Washington and London the view of Saudi Arabia that its regional rival, Iran, should not be trusted over its nuclear programme.

-Under a deal reached with major powers, Tehran agreed to curbs on its nuclear programme in exchange for a lifting on economic sanctions.
+Under a deal reached with major powers in 2016, Tehran agreed to curbs on its nuclear programme in exchange for a lifting on economic sanctions. ($1 = 0.7221 pounds) (Additional reporting by Rania El Gamal in Dubai and Yara Bayoumy in Washington, Writing by Stephen Kalin, Editing by Timothy Heritage)